 The ancient roots of the Caives family name are in the Anglo-Saxon culture.
 The name Caives comes from when the family lived in the settlement named Cave in the East Riding of Yorkshire; this area has become the county of Humberside in modern times.
 The name of this settlement is derived from the name of a nearby river, which in turn derived its name from the Old English word caf, which means swift.
 The surname Caives may also be a variation of the Anglo-Norman name Chaff, a nickname for a bald man.
 The derivation is from the Old French word chauf, which means bald.

 In this latter case, the Magni Rotuli Scaccarii Normanniae listed "Adelina de Cava, and John Cave of Normandy, 1180-95.
 Wyomar had a grant of Cave, Yorkshire, c.
 1090, from Alan, Earl of Richmond and Margaret de Cave and Richard de Cave held from the Church of York c.
 1140.
 The occurrence of the name in Normandy shows the origin of the family, though its name was derived from England."

 Early Origins of the Caives family

 The surname Caives was first found in Lancashire, Yorkshire and Northamptonshire.
 Stanford in Northamptonshire has a most interesting story about the family.

 "Shortly after the Conquest, Guy de Reinbudcurt, one of the Norman companions of William, sold the lordship to Benedict, abbot of the Benedictine monastery of Selby, in Yorkshire.
 In 1471, John Cave died [as] vicar of Stanford, having, probably, been presented to the living by his brother, then abbot of Selby.
 After the Dissolution, the manor and advowson were granted by Henry VIII., for the sum of £1194.
 3. 4., to Thomas Cave, Esq.
 The old manor-house of Stanford Hall was situated on the left bank of the Avon in this county; about 1680 it was pulled down by Sir Roger Cave, and a new building was commenced on the right bank, in the county of Leicester, which was completed in 1737.
 In the church is a series of monuments of the Caves, knights and baronets, commencing in 1558, and all in excellent preservation."

 The Hundredorum Rolls of 1273 listed: Roger de Cave in Lincolnshire; and Robert de Cave in Buckinghamshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Willelmus del Cave as living there and holding lands at that time.

 Important Dates for the Caives family

 This web page shows only a small excerpt of our Caives research.
-Another 113 words (8 lines of text) covering the years 1200, 1655, 1703, 1679, 1680, 1685, 1690, 1681, 1719, 1705, 1637, 1713, 1637, 1657, 1691, 1754 and 1691 are included under the topic Early Caives History in all our PDF Extended History products and printed products wherever possible.
+Another 113 words (8 lines of text) covering the years 1200, 1568, 1655, 1703, 1679, 1680, 1685, 1690, 1681, 1719, 1705, 1637, 1713, 1637, 1657, 1691, 1754 and 1691 are included under the topic Early Caives History in all our PDF Extended History products and printed products wherever possible.

 Caives Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Caives has appeared include Cave, Cayve, Caive, Caves, Caives, Cayves, Cavey, Cavie, Cavy and many more.

 Early Notables of the Caives family (pre 1700)

 Another 93 words (7 lines of text) are included under the topic Early Caives Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Caives family to the New World and Oceana
+Migration of the Caives family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Caives arrived in North America very early: was the branch which settled in Virginia in the year 1640.
 The history of this branch of the family name is found in Hayden's Virginia Genealogies; Joe Cave settled in St. Christopher in 1635.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)